 Asian Studies features an interdisciplinary approach to understanding the Asia-Pacific region’s fast-growing economies, rapid social change, environmental challenges, regional tensions, and rich cultural traditions.
 Students may specialize in various disciplines such as international relations, religion, literature, or history.
 Asian Studies majors must study an East Asian language.

-Director of Asian Studies major
+Advisor and Coordinator of Asian Studies Major

 Graduated from San Pablo Colleges (high school) in Philippines